karlhorky/vercel-pkg-github-actions-release/README.md

-# Automatic GitHub Releases of packages built with Vercel `pkg` using GitHub Actions
+# Creating GitHub Releases of `pkg` Executables using GitHub Actions

 ## Introduction